 Category B: This too is a transit visa which lasts for only five days.
 This visa is needed by individuals who need to pass through the Schengen area to travel between two non-Schengen visa countries.
 Even if you are not planning to stay in the Schengen area, you would still need to have this visa.

-Category C: This visa is for short-term stay.
+Category C: Schengen visa type C is for short-term stay.
 This is the most common visa and is issued for 'reasons other than immigration.'
 With this visa you can stay in the Schengen visa area for maximum three months in a half year after the first entry.
-'You cannot immigrate on this visa but can make several trips or one continuous one.'
+'You cannot immigrate on Schengen visa type C but can make several trips or one continuous one.'

 Category D: This visa is considered as national visa which is issued by a Schengen country.
 With this visa, an individual can travel from a non-Schengen visa country to a Schengen area state which issued national visa within five days.
 It can also be combined with category C. The category D+C is meant for long-term stay in the Schengen countries that issued it.
 This type of visa is for people who work and live in Schengen countries.